vj1242070/_cloneofsimo.github.io/_posts/2019-04-18-Vibrations of a Circular Membrane Part 2.markdown

 $$

 where $$F_{z}$$is force (more precisely, force per area) caused by the rubber cloak in upward direction.
-We will use the famous ''Newton's law'' to get
+We will use the famous **Newton's law** to get

 $$
 \frac{\partial^{2}u}{\partial t^{2}}=c^{2}(\frac{\partial^{2}u}{\partial x^{2}}+\frac{\partial^{2}u}{\partial y^{2}})
 $$

-This is the ''Two Dimensional Wave equation''.
+This is the **Two Dimensional Wave equation**.

-2. Radially Symmetric, Finite Wave Equation
+## 2. Radially Symmetric, Finite Wave Equation
 Taking the Laplacian for polar coordinate, we have

 $$